ZackDev/zackdev.github.io/_posts/2020-07-27-traps-and-pitfalls-of-biased-thinking.md

 # Group-think Bias:
 > Goes along with the confirmation bias, it applies to one's group.

 A bias dominated by group cohesion.
 To operate successfully as a group, there needs to be a cohesion in the form of shared values and goals.
-But this can also inevitably lead to it's demise when an individual of the group holds back critical information in favor of the integrity of the group.
+But this mechanic also leads to it's downfall because *Group Think* limits the bandwidth of ideas.

 # Authority Bias:
 > The alignment of one's way of thinking with that of the authority.